linux-chenxing/linux-chenxing.org/isp/index.md

 60: -- -- -- -- -- -- -- -- -- -- -- -- -- -- -- --
 70: -- -- -- -- -- -- -- --
 ```

+# ISP protocol

+Some details on the protocol are [here](http://boeglin.org/blog/index.php?entry=Flashing-a-BenQ-Z-series-for-free%40dom%40).
+The same windows tool is used for all MStar chips it seems so this is probably valid across the board.

+If configured correctly flashrom has a driver that can talk via i2c to the flash very slowly.